 Begin with Automation

-To reduce operational costs, while also increasing the P2P process efficiency, it’s important to implement automation throughout the procure to pay cycle.
+To reduce operational costs, while also increasing the P2P process efficiency, it’s important to implement procure to pay automation throughout the procure to pay cycle.
 With electronic purchase requisitions that automatically convert to purchase orders when approved, automated approval routing, and e-invoicing, the process runs much smoother for your organisation and your suppliers.
 Adopting this technology allows the procurement team to focus more of its efforts on high-value activities to add value to the organisation while enabling the accounts payable department to be more productive and reduce costs.
 And perhaps most importantly, it goes a great way in improving supplier relationships throughout the supply chain because it increases timely payment.
 You’ll no longer have to worry about late payment fees and may even be able to capture early payment discounts, which provides another area of cost savings.

 Focus on the User Experience